XVE-BV/windows-powershell-wsl-distro-importer/README.md

 > [Recommended to read more about it here](docs/why-run-inside-wsl.md)

 # Import.ps1 Usage Guide

-This project provides a PowerShell script (`Import.ps1`) to import a custom WSL2 distro either from the latest GitHub release or from a local tarball.

 > [!TIP]
 > Once the import finishes, please close this PowerShell window (and any open terminals or File Explorer windows) before checking your WSL distros—otherwise the imported WSL won’t appear.